LiamConroy/LiamConroy/README.md

-Hi I'm Liam Conroy, I am an aspiring Web/Game Developer currently studying my final year of Creative Computing in IADT.
+Hi I'm Liam Conroy, I am an aspiring Web/Game Developer and fresh graduate as of 2022!

 Many of the larger projects that I have completed throughout my course can be found here!